 “When the children are at home you’re feeding them more than when they would be at school having a free school meal.”

-Struggling during the school holidays, mother-of-five, Susan attended one of our Holiday Clubs run by her local foodbank.
+Struggling during the school holidays, mother of five Susan attended a Holiday Club run by her local food bank.
 The clubs provide food, fun activities and learning opportunities, helping to relieve the financial pressure that many families face outside of term-time.

 Susan admits: “It’s expensive trying to get out and do things with the children, and when they’re at home you’re feeding them more than when they would be at school having a free school meal.”